simonsdave/yar/README.md

 Key Store
 ---------
 The key store is implemented as a CouchDB database.
-In the examples below, CouchDB is assumed to be running on localhost port 5984.
+In the examples below, CouchDB is assumed to be running on localhost and listening on port 5984.
 To create the key store:
 ~~~~~
 ./key_store_installer.py --host=localhost:5984 --database=macaa --log=INFO --delete